How We Check Brands

 Review Volume & Sentiment

-We analyse review data from Trustpilot, Google, Reddit's r/UKPersonalFinance and other consumer forums.
-We look at the overall score, but more importantly, the ratio of verified negative reviews mentioning non-delivery, non-refund, or product misrepresentation.
-A high overall score can still mask systematic problems if a company aggressively solicits positive reviews.
+We analyse review data from Trustpilot, Google, and Reddit.
+We look at the ratio of verified negative reviews mentioning non-delivery, non-refund, or product misrepresentation β€” not just the headline star rating.

 Returns & Refund Policy